Nassau County, Suffolk County, Queens Divorce Lawyer

 A contested divorce can occur when one spouse wants to end the marriage but the other spouse does not.
 Contested divorces can also occur when the spouses disagree over maintenance, marital property, assets, pensions, custody, etc.

 However, if you believe that your divorce will be difficult, be confident that Ezdrin & Woods will aggressively represent you in regards to your contested divorce.
 We will work diligently so that you may obtain the best possible results under the law.
-Give us a call and schedule a free consultation our office in Nassau.
+Give us a call and schedule a free consultation in our office in Nassau County.